trabulmonkee/py-example/README.md

 python selenim example trying to figure out how to share a config dictionary established in conftest to be used in class and test files via pytest command line arguments

+make sure to have the chromedriver in your path

 clone the repo then in terminal install dependencies `pip install -r requirements`